josephrhobbs/rnaseq/README.md

 ## Licensing

 The RNASEQ Toolkit is developed and maintained by Joseph Hobbs and is made open-source under the terms of the __MIT License__.
 See `LICENSE` for more information.

+## Credits

+The `REFERENCES` file contains various sources through which this toolkit was constructed.
+Thank you to the authors of each source, for this project would be impossible without their research and publications.